oliverius/logo/docs/part10.md

 spiral 10
 ```

-This example won't stop it will continue drawing but we will deal with that problem later, for now we will worry on how to make recursion work, and once we have the recursion sorted out we will worry about having parameters that take instead of a value `:side` they take an expression like `:side + 3`.
+This example won't stop it, will continue drawing but we will deal with that problem later, for now we will worry on how to make recursion work, and once we have the recursion sorted out we will worry about having parameters that take instead of a value `:side`, they take an expression like `:side + 3`.

 ## Inception